FGMEMBERS/JA37/readme.ja37.txt

 --------------
 2  - SDV - Toggle sideview on TI
 X1 - BIT - RB99 self tests
-X3 - EVN - Register manual event (can be viewed in TRAP menu) M2 - ECM - Toggle ECM on TI
+X3 - EVN - Register manual event (can be viewed in TI TRAP menu) M2 - ECM - Toggle ECM on TI
 X2 - LNK - Toggle RB99 telemetry on TI

 left buttons
 ------------
 PEK - Cursor toggle.
-If off then cant lock anything.
-Nor can cursor be shown/slewn on TI.
+If off then radar cannot lock anything, nor can cursor be shown/slewn on TI/MI.
 A - Zoom out on TI
 B - Zoom in on TI

 Concise overview of Datapanel (DAP) (on right panel, has keypad and display)
 ===================================

-OK button is on nav panel, called BX. (due to the nav. panel is really from the AJ) Nav. panel is located just next to data-panel.
+OK button is on nav panel, called BX. (due to the nav. panel is really from the AJ) Another buttons used on the nav. panel is L/WP and LS/SKU (for |X|).

-Notice first the button IN/OUT.
+Nav. panel is located just next to data-panel.
+Notice the two lights with IN/OUT and POS/MSDA, those are buttons also.

+If POS/MSDA button is in POS mode and the other button in OUT, the display will show steerpoint info.
+This is also the default state of the data-panel. nbaaau  - n: 0=steerpoint 1=airport, aaa: distance, u: uncertainty.

-Below is listed what combination of that button with the knob will produce (if the other button is MSDA):
+Below is listed what combination of IN/OUT with the knob will produce (if the other button is set to MSDA):

 OUT
-- TI:     Show flight time on TI.
 - TILS:   Shows current TILS frequency on display.
 - CL/DA:  Show date/time on display.
 Cycle with OK.
 - FUEL:   Show extra fuel warning setting in percent on display.
 - LOLA:   Show current LON/LAT on display.
-Cycle with OK. (it will not show negative sign if longitude degrees is more than 2 digits, the JA was only used in Sweden)
+Cycle with OK.

 IN
-- TI:     Can clear currently edited flightplan/map-area by pressing CLEAR.
 - TILS:
 - CL/DA:  Set date/time.
 Entering 999999 for either date or time will reset.
 - FUEL:   Set extra fuel warning in percent on display.